HackRTU/SithScope/README.md

 ------

-## ATTACK PHASES
+## TOOL PHASES

-This section originally enumerated the different phases of the attack to demonstrate how exfiltration via an industrial protocol could be performed.
+This section originally enumerated the different phases of the "attack" using the tool to demonstrate how exfiltration via an industrial protocol could be performed.

-**SithScope phases**
+**SithScope tool phases**

 1. **PHASE 1: Infection of the engineering workstation**
 2. **PHASE 2: Analysis of the industrial device using Modbus TCP**